 OpenSimulator and its “grid of grids” (Hypergrid) approach is perhaps the nearest virtual worlds environment we currently have that approximates the “Metaverse” as envisaged in science fiction (e.g. Snowcrash) and popular culture.
 It is an approximation of what others seem to hint at when discussing the sorts of social networked virtual spaces that companies like High Fidelity and virtual reality headset companies like Oculus aspire to create.

-OpenSimulator allows for a combination of a 3D virtual world environment, communication and synchronous collaboration capabilities including voice, media sharing, text chat and instant messaging.
+OpenSimulator allows for a combination of a 3D virtual world environment, communication and synchronous collaboration capabilities including voice, media sharing, presence awareness, text chat and instant messaging.
 This becomes a powerful facility when combined with a web-based social platform and asynchronous modes of communication and information or knowledge sharing (e.g., Open Virtual Collaboration Environment, see Tate et al., 2014).
+Viewers available allow for 2D and VR usage.

 OpenSimulator is an open source multi-platform, multi-user 3D application server.
 It can be used to create a virtual environment (or world) which can be accessed through a variety of clients, on multiple protocols.
 It also has an optional facility (the Hypergrid) to allow users to visit other OpenSimulator installations across the web from their ‘home’ OpenSimulator installation.
 In this way, it is the basis of a nascent distributed Metaverse.